csirtfoundry/BulkWhois/README.txt

 end

-Note that different bulk whois servers return different data, so better to choose one you're happy with and stick with it to keep things consistent.
+Note that different bulk whois servers return different data, so better to choose one you're happy with first and stick with it to keep things consistent.

 For example, using different modules the sample code returns this: